 One of the best Gippsland Museums

-Sale Victoria has had a long history with the RAAF with the West Sale Aerodrome being the original East Sale RAAF base during WWII before being relocated to the current East Sale base that is still operational today.
-It seems a fitting place for the museum to be in now.
+Sale Victoria has had a long history with the RAAF. with the West Sale Aerodrome being the original East Sale RAAF base during WWII.
+The RAAF base was later relocated to the current East Sale base that is still operational today.
+Being out at the old base seems a fitting place for the museum to be in now.

-As we pulled up we were greeted by three different, restored aircraft.
+As you pull up you are greeted by three different, restored aircraft.
 Seeing them sitting right next to the runway was a sight!
-We spent some time looking at them and taking photos before.
+You can spend some time looking at them and taking photos before.

-We made our way inside and I must say I was absolutely stunned at the number of memorabilia that the Armed Forces Museum has.
-Gippsland Armed Forces Museum specifically focuses on service men and women from Gippsland alone, I think that is why I was stunned, it really hit home how many small communities contributed to all the different war efforts over time.
+I must say I was absolutely stunned at the number of memorabilia that the Armed Forces Museum has.
+Gippsland Armed Forces Museum specifically focuses on servicemen and women from the Gippsland area alone, I think that is why I was stunned.
+It really hit home how many small communities contributed to all the different war efforts over time.

 Three rooms are filled with items that have been donated, gifted or on loan.
 The care and love put into all the exhibits are absolutely evident as you go from piece to piece.